Hagelin helps Penguins rally past Hurricanes

+PITTSBURGH (AP) -- Penguins forward Carl Hagelin hopes a recent uptick in offensive production can lead to a surge in the second half of the season.

-PITTSBURGH (AP) -- Carl Hagelin scored with 4:15 remaining and the Pittsburgh Penguins rallied to beat the Carolina Hurricanes 3-2 on Wednesday night.
+Hagelin scored with 4:15 remaining and Pittsburgh rallied to beat the Carolina Hurricanes 3-2 on Wednesday night.

+''It's good to see (Hagelin) score some goals,'' Penguins coach Mike Sullivan said. ''He does so much for us in ways that's tough to quantify, but he certainly helps us win.
+Any time he helps us by scoring goals, it makes us more difficult to play against.''

 Hagelin got his fifth of the season and second in two games off a feed from Patric Hornqvist.
-That followed a tying goal from Chris Kunitz early in the period.
+That followed a tying goal from Chris Kunitz early in the period, his third of the season and first in 16 games.

 Sidney Crosby scored his league-leading 26th goal in his 31st game and moved into a tie with Edmonton's Connor McDavid for the league scoring lead at 42 points.
 Crosby, who missed six games with a concussion at the start of the season, trailed McDavid by nine points when he made his first start Oct.
 25 against Florida.